Superformula/test-full-stack/userservice/README.md

 ### Deploying the userservice
+The serverless.yml have the region set to us-east-1 and is using looking to use the default AWS profile.

-1. If you don’t have the docker step setup, please run npm i, and npm install -g serverless.
-If you have the docker container step setup please enter the bash shell of the docker container.
-2. Navigate to the userservice folder in a shell/command line of your choice
+1. If you have the docker step setup please enter the bash shell of the container and go to the userservice folder and skip to step 4.
+Otherwise, follow the next step.
+2. Open a shell/command line and navigate to the userservice folder.
+Execute npm i, and npm install -g serverless.
+3. Go to serverless.yml and set the region you want and the AWS profile you want to use.
-3. Execute ./deploy.sh or npm run deploy_dev and this will deploy the dev version.
+4. Execute ./deploy.sh or npm run deploy_dev and this will deploy the dev version.
 This will be the service where you will use the site to interact and play with.
-4. Execute ./deploy.e2etest.sh or npm run deploy_e2e and this will deploy the e2e version.
+5. Execute ./deploy.e2etest.sh or npm run deploy_e2e and this will deploy the e2e version.
 This will be the service where cypress will run against.